ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 An assistant is a cognitive bot that you can customize for your business needs, and deploy across multiple channels to bring help to your customers where and when they need it.
 The assistant includes one or many skills.
 A dialog skill contains the training data and logic that enables an assistant to help your customers.

-It's important to note that {{site.data.keyword.conversationshort}} V1 is stateless. {{site.data.keyword.conversationshort}} delivers 99.5% uptime, but still, for highly available applications across multiple regions, you may even want to have multiple instances of this services across regions.
+It's important to note that {{site.data.keyword.conversationshort}} V1 is stateless. {{site.data.keyword.conversationshort}} delivers 99.5% uptime, but still, for highly available applications across multiple regions, you may even want to have multiple instances of this service across regions.

 Once you have created instances in multiple locations, use the tooling {{site.data.keyword.conversationshort}} to export, from one instance, an existing workspace, including intents, entities, and dialog.
 Then import this workspace in other locations.